RaspberryTyler/personal-blog/app/content/2021-08-30_beginning-to-play-with-shell-scripting.md

 Here are what I think my next few steps are for SacMusic to get to [the top of the mountain](https://tinkerlog.dev/journal/the-top-of-the-mountain):

 - Create an Ansible playbook for configuring newly provisioned server.
+- Make Jenkins pipeline tag newly built images as `latest` in addition to their current tags.
 - Create a playbook that dynamically grabs DigitalOcean inventory and deploys the latest images to the server.
 - Put the playbook in my Jenkins deployment pipeline.
 - Configure DataDog for logging.